muhamadarifna/Portofolio-Arif/README.md

 Outside of professional endeavors, I pursue photography, reflecting my detailed approach in both hobbies and data work.
 Dedicated to innovation, I am always eager to tackle new challenges in the dynamic field of data science.

+## Table Of Contents
+In this section, I will provide a brief overview of data analytics projects, highlighting the technology stack used to address each case.

+## Portofolio Project

+### Get data

+### Analyze